Please ensure Javascript is enabled for purposes of website accessibility

 Presented by adelheid dance projects

-tender, choreographed by Heidi Strauss, is a movement-based ambulatory performance project and real-time study of tenderness in public space.
-Follow adelheid dance through the square by watching tender unfold—beginning at the South West corner of the Reflecting Pool and and moving through shared public space.
+tender, choreographed by Heidi Strauss, is a movement-based ambulatory performance project and real-time study of tenderness in public space. we followed adelheid dance through the square by watching tender unfold—beginning at the South West corner of the Reflecting Pool and and moving through shared public space.

 Paula Sofia